Serving in Worship

 • Youth

 The word “acolyte” means “follower” or “helper.”
-Young people serve as acolytes by carrying the cross and candles during the worship procession.
-Acolytes add to the dignity and ceremony of our liturgy and are central to youth involvement in parish religious life.
-Children age 10 and up may serve as torch bearers; older teens may serve as the crucifer.
+Young people serve as acolytes by lighting the candles at the beginning of worship and assisting with offering and communion.
+Acolytes add to the dignity and ceremony of our liturgy and are central to youth involvement in religious life.
+Children aged 11 and up may serve.
 Training and vestments are provided by the church.

 • Adults